 I prefer simply to follow the Vienna Beef signs.
 The story of Vienna Beef, like so many Chicago staples, begins with the World Columbian Exposition of 1893.
 Nowadays, those blue and yellow signs are as common as Walgreen’s–even nationwide–and they stand for pure beef excellence.
 My favorite spot to grab one is George’s Hot Dogs in Bucktown.
 For a mere $3.50, you can score a true Chicago-style hot dog and fries.
 Just to clarify, that means a steamed, pure-beef dog in a poppy seed bun topped with yellow mustard, bright green sweet pickle relish, a dill pickle spear, chopped white onion, a tomato slice, pickled sport peppers (the only optional item) and a dash of celery salt.

 And then for quality and convenience, we at Chicago Detours love Max’s Take Out, located right next to our office on Adams Street downtown.
+Guests on our Loop Interior Architecture Walking Tour get a coupon for Max’s!
 Whatever your preference, I won’t even judge you if I hear the dreaded k-word in your order.
 Simply enjoy!

 – Elizabeth Tieri, Tour Guide